 Table 9B reports the results for poverty and the share on public assistance.
-Regarding longerterm effects, one finding of interest is the negative main effects on both outcomes of the 10-year lag of the maximum welfare benefit (significant in three out of four cases).
-This might plausibly lower our confidence in a causal interpretation of the estimated positive effect of the maximum welfare benefit on poverty and the receipt of public assistance in disadvantaged tracts (Tables 5 and 6).
-In addition, the evidence of adverse longer-run effects of minimum wages becomes a good deal weaker, and is positive and statistically significant (at the 10-percent level) in only one specification.
+Regarding longer-term effects, one finding of interest is the negative main effects on both outcomes of the 10-year lag of the maximum welfare benefit (significant in many cases).
+This might plausibly lower our confidence in a causal interpretation of the estimated positive effect, in some specifications, of the maximum welfare benefit on poverty and the receipt of public assistance in disadvantaged tracts (Tables 5 and 6).
+In addition, the evidence of adverse longer-run effects of minimum wages becomes a good deal weaker, and is positive and statistically significant (at the 5- or 10-percent level) in only two specifications.